Skip to yearly menu bar Skip to main content

 Thu 12 Dec 4:30 p.m.
 PST — 7:30 p.m.
 PST

-Large Language Models (LLMs) have demonstrated remarkable capabilities, surpassing human experts in various benchmark tests and playing a vital role in various industry sectors.
+Abstract: Large Language Models (LLMs) have demonstrated remarkable capabilities, surpassing human experts in various benchmark tests and playing a vital role in various industry sectors.
 Despite their effectiveness, a notable drawback of LLMs is their inconsistent moral behavior, which raises ethical concerns.
 This work delves into symmetric moral consistency in large language models and demonstrates that modern LLMs lack sufficient consistency ability in moral scenarios.
 Our extensive investigation of twelve popular LLMs reveals that their assessed consistency scores are influenced by position bias and selection bias rather than their intrinsic abilities.
-This finding contrasts with prior research that shows LLMs prefer specific option IDs.
-We propose a new framework tSMC based on the Kullback–Leibler divergence, which gauges the effects of these biases and effectively mitigates position and selection biases to pinpoint LLMs' true Symmetric Moral Consistency.
+We propose a new framework tSMC, which gauges the effects of these biases and effectively mitigates the bias impact based on the Kullback–Leibler divergence to pinpoint LLMs' mitigated Symmetric Moral Consistency.
 We find that the ability of LLMs to maintain consistency varies across different moral scenarios.
 Specifically, LLMs show more consistency in scenarios with clear moral answers compared to those where no choice is morally perfect.
-The average consistency score of 12 LLMs ranges from 60.7% in high-ambiguity scenarios to 84.8% in low-ambiguity scenarios.
-Furthermore, LLMs tend to exhibit lower confidence in high-ambiguity scenarios, and their confidence distribution remains similar regardless of the option IDs.
+The average consistency score of 12 LLMs ranges from $60.7\%$ in high-ambiguity moral scenarios to $84.8\%$ in low-ambiguity moral scenarios.

 Live content is unavailable.
 Log in and register to view live content